Parahughmilleria: Paleoecology

 Fossils of Parahughmilleria have been found from the Silurian deposits of the Llandovery epoch to the Devonian deposits of the Eifelian epoch in North America, Europe and Siberia.
 The fossils of Parahughmilleria are often recovered in non-marine deposits such as in environments that were once brackish or estuarine habitats with possible tidal influences and with a marine influence more evident than in the Adelophthalmus-dominated habitats.
 In habitats where both Parahughmilleria and early species of Adelophthalmus are found, such as in Early Devonian fossil sites in Germany, Parahughmilleria occur in sections that are considerably more marginally marine than those sections inhabited by Adelophthalmus.
 As Jaekelopterus and other some eurypterids, Parahughmilleria probably wandered in and out of the lagoons.

 The argillaceous (composed of clay-like materials) Devonian deposits of Alken, Germany, where fossils of P. heftari and P. major have been found, contains various eurypterids such as Rhenopterus macroturberculatus, Jaekelopterus rhenaniae, Alkenopterus brevitelson and Vinetopterus struvei.
 Fossils from other organisms have also been found, including the myriapod Eoarthropleura devonica, the chasmataspidids Diploaspis casteri and Heteroaspis novojilovi and the arachnid Alkenia mirabilis.
-In the Silurian deposits of the Temeside Shale, England, where the type species has been discovered, fossils of several organisms have been found, most of them eurypterids such as Erettopterus gigas, Salteropterus abbreviatus and Nanahughmilleria pygmaea, but also indeterminate species of the osteostracid Hemicyclaspis and the thelodontid Logania.
+In the Silurian deposits of the Temeside Shale, England, where the type species has been discovered, fossils of several organisms have been found, most of them eurypterids such as Erettopterus gigas, and Salteropterus abbreviatus, but also indeterminate species of the osteostracid Hemicyclaspis and the thelodontid Logania.
 Parahughmilleria fossils have also been discovered in the United States, Russia, Luxembourg, Canada and Scotland.